 So once more Dunstan returned to the place of his birth, this time on a mission to reinvigorate the abbey.
 He instituted the strict Benedictine Rule, rebuilt and enlarged the church buildings, and established Glastonbury as a leading centre of learning and scholasticism.
 The effect of Dunstan's reforms, and in particular his efforts to produce a class of educated clerics, did much to encourage the growth of monastic settlements throughout Britain.

 Dunstan acted as a royal advisor and negotiator for Edmund and his successor Eadred, and helped establish a period of peace from Danish attack.
-Unfortunately in 955 Dunstan's zeal got him into trouble when he reproved young King Eadwig for moral laxity.
+In 955 Dunstan's zeal got him into trouble when he reproved young King Eadwig for moral laxity.
 Eadwig promptly confiscated Dunstan's property and exiled the monk.

 Dunstan found shelter at the monastery of Ghent, in modern Belgium, but he was quickly called back to Britain by Edgar, king of Northumbria and Mercia.

 Edgar shared Dunstan's monastic zeal, and together they put considerable energy into monastic reform and expansion.
-Under Edgar's influence Dunstan became Bishop of Worcester, and when Eadwig considerately died in 960, Dunstan was named Archbishop of Canterbury.
+Under Edgar's influence, Dunstan became Bishop of Worcester, and when Eadwig considerately died in 960, Dunstan was named Archbishop of Canterbury.

-In this post Dunstan carried on his work of encouraging scholarship and monastic settlements.
+In this post, Dunstan carried on his work of encouraging scholarship and monastic settlements.
 He also oversaw every detail of Edgar's coronation as king.

 It is said that he designed the coronation crown himself, and more importantly, that he altered the ceremony to put emphasis on the bond between church and monarch; making the coronation a sacred act, emulating the ceremony of consecration for priests.
 Dunstan's coronation ceremony still forms the basis of royal coronations today.

-When Edgar died, Dunstan carried on as advisor to his son Edward, but when Edward was murdered in 978 to make way for his brother Ethelred, Dunstan retired from court life.
+When Edgar died, Dunstan carried on as an advisor to his son Edward, but when Edward was murdered in 978 to make way for his brother Ethelred, Dunstan retired from court life.
 He lived on at Canterbury, delighting in teaching the young and only rarely troubling to involve himself in the politics of the realm.

 When he died in 988 Dunstan was buried in his cathedral, where his tomb was a popular place of pilgrimage throughout the Middle Ages.
-Until Thomas a Becket later eclipsed Dunstan's fame he was the most popular English saint.
+Until Thomas Becket later eclipsed Dunstan's fame he was the most popular English saint.